AlaaShaheen2/school-library/README.md

 # OOP school library
-> In this project, you will start building your school library app.
-In this initial step, you will implement the classes to represent students and teachers.
+> In this project, I am building a school library app using Ruby OOP concepts.

 ## Built With